 Now let’s dive into coding our summarization chain.

 We start by defining our prompt templates.
 We need to define two templates.
-The first one, map_template, instructs the LLM to take all the documents (in this case, the chunks of the documents extracted from the URL) and identify the main theme, extract useful information, etc. In the second template, reduce_template, we ask it to summarize the document (which will be a combined summary of the chunks) into a single summary that provides valuable insights to the reader.
+The first one, map_template, instructs the LLM to take all the documents (in this case, the chunks of the documents extracted from the URL), identify the central theme, extract useful information, etc. In the second template, reduce_template, we ask it to summarize the document (a combined summary of the chunks) into a single summary that provides valuable insights to the reader.

 map_template = """